Decode (song): Cover versions

 Joy Electric released a version of "Decode" on their 2009 cover album Favorites at Play.
 The song was performed on American Idol by season 11 finalist Colton Dixon during the top 24 week and by season 13 finalist Jena Irene during the top 11 week, the latter of which was a "Songs from the Cinema" theme.

 Live performances

-Paramore has included the song in their setlist for their 2009–2012 Brand New Eyes World Tour and their 2014 Parahoy! event aboard the Norwegian Pearl cruise ship.
+Paramore has included the song in their setlist for their 2009–2012 Brand New Eyes World Tour and their 2014 Parahoy! event aboard the cruise ship Norwegian Pearl.